 It's not what you know, it's who... a space game that's all about people and relationships.
-Successfully funded, but you can still back the game to get beta access.
+Available on Steam, Humble Store and direct on 6th June 2016.

 The Kickstarter campaign may be over, but you can still back the game!
 Purchase INSIDER access now for full access to the beta.
 Add-ons will become available nearer to game launch.

 I’m very excited about the new feature I’ve just added to Sol Trader - when you visit a location you can now listen in to all the conversations that are going on whilst you’re there.

 This is how it works: characters will chat away about their lives and their friends to anyone in the room.
 The chance of chatting varies depending on what they’re doing, and if they have low wisdom they’ll chat more.
 They’ll stick to existing conversation subjects if they can, and the things they bring up are entirely random.
 This means that big revelations are definitely possible.
 It’s possible for lots of info to come out by accident, including work incompetence, embarrassing friends, and office romances.

 The best thing is that these conversations are sharing real information that is recorded as you go along.
 You never know when an indiscretion will come in handy later for an information gathering mission.